QCOP/it-info/README.md

 And you should see it on Github.

-[logo]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step2_3.png "Logo Title Text 2"
+[logo6]: https://raw.githubusercontent.com/QCOP/it-info/master/imgs/step2_3.png "Logo Title Text 2"

 So every time you want to update the website.
 Change the file, then follow the `add`, `commit`, `push` commands.
 If you ever have an issue, do `git status` and read the recommended commands.